exercism/v3/languages/swift/exercises/concept/loops/.meta/design.md

 ## Prerequisites

-- `ranges`
 - `arrays`
 - `strings`
 - `tuples`

 ## Analyzer

-- We will want to ensure that the student uses the correct loop for each part of the exercise (for loop for `hashIDs(_:)`, repeat loop for `digitalSum(_:)`, etc. And to ensure that they are not using the higher order functions like `reduce`.
+- We will want to ensure that the student uses the correct loop for each part of the exercise (for loop for `timeToPrepare(drinks:)`, repeat loop for `finishShift(minutesLeft:remainingOrders:)`, etc., and that they use `continue` in `orderTracker(orders:)`.
+And to ensure that they are not using the higher order functions like `reduce`.